- Getting Started

 - What happens if a loan originator goes out of business?

-In the unlikely event that a loan originator goes out of business, we have put in place arrangements to ensure that investors continue to receive payments on the loans in which they have invested through the Mintos marketplace.
+In the unlikely event that a loan originator goes out of business, we have put in place arrangements to ensure that investors continue to receive payments on the loans in which they have invested in through the Mintos marketplace.

 When you invest in a loan, you are buying claim rights against the borrower based on an assignment agreement.
 Borrowers make payments on their loans to the respective loan originator, and in turn, the loan originator and Mintos distribute payments to investors.
 In the event that a loan originator fails or becomes insolvent, assignment agreements would remain in place and be unaffected.